 While the most common guinea pig breed available at pet stores is the American guinea pig, some places might stock the Texel cavy.

-You can always call up your local pet store ahead of time to see if they have any Texels and ask how much Texel guinea pigs cost.
+You can always call your local pet store ahead of time to see if they have any Texels and ask how much Texel guinea pigs cost.

 Do Texel Guinea Pigs Make Good Pets?

 The Texel guinea pig breed is a fantastic pet, but you need to make sure you have the time to look after them properly.

 Texel guinea pig care includes feeding, exercise, interaction, grooming, and cleaning their cage.